trananhmanh89/widget-music-chart-custom/readme.txt

 == Installation ==
-- Download it from wordpress.org
+- Download it github
+- Put lastfm link to input, then hit fetch thumb, then save

 == Screenshots ==